 “The castle is a picture postcard: the castle and grounds are beautiful.” – Trip Advisor Customer

-Although the castle may be small, it makes up for it with its stunning architecture, beautiful furnished design and the rich history that you’ll want to unravel.
-At Malahide Castle, you can explore generations of the popular Talbot family, who lived in the castle for many centuries.
+Although the castle may be small, it makes up for its stunning architecture, beautifully furnished design and the rich history you’ll want to unravel.
+At Malahide Castle, you can explore generations of the famous Talbot family, who lived there for centuries.

-A tour guide will take you through the fascinating stories and history that took place within the walls of the castle.
+A tour guide will take you through the fascinating stories and history within the castle’s walls.
 Offering you a glimpse into how the castle played an important role in Irish political and social life, as it still does to this day.
 The Castle is the Crown jewel of Malahide village.

 Malahide Castle Gardens and Butterfly House

-While you are visiting the spectacular castle, you can’t pass up checking out the stunning gardens and butterfly house located within its grounds.
-Set over 260 acres of gorgeous parkland, you will find exotic flowers and plants, natural beauty and huge open green spaces that make for the perfect picnic spot.
+While visiting the spectacular castle, you can’t pass up checking out the stunning gardens and butterfly houses within its grounds.
+Set over 260 acres of gorgeous parkland; you will find exotic flowers and plants, natural beauty and huge open green spaces that make for the perfect picnic spot.

 Make sure to visit the enchanting West Lawn, a tranquil area of green spaces surrounded by tall trees, ornamental wooden sculptures and a magical fairy trail.
-This is a photographers paradise, with so many great photo opportunities due to the amazing landscape.
+This is a photographer’s paradise, with many great photo opportunities due to the fantastic landscape.

 Malahide Beach

-After a visit to the historic Castle head to the beautiful Velvet Strand beach that stretches 2km long.
-A popular spot with locals and tourists, with a captivating coastal walk that will lead you into the nearby beach of Portmarnock beach.
+After visiting the historic Castle, head to the beautiful Velvet Strand beach, which stretches 2km long.
+This popular spot with locals and tourists offers a captivating coastal walk to the nearby Portmarnock beach.

-Sometimes you might be lucky enough to get Malahide beach all to yourself if you go early morning or in the late evening, offering you a chance to really appreciate its beauty without being disturbed.
+Sometimes, you might be lucky enough to get Malahide Beach all to yourself if you go early in the morning or late evening, offering you a chance to appreciate its beauty without being disturbed.

 “What a view and what a treat!
 Hearing the waves crash on a beautiful seaside was a really enjoyable surprise.” – TripAdvisor Customer